 Interested in starting a career as a forklift operator?
 Perhaps you’ve got some real-world experience under your belt, but it’s been a few years since you operated a forklift or other type of truck.
 Forklift operators are in high demand across industries as diverse as 3PL, retail, warehouse stores and warehousing operations, distribution companies, and many others.
-In fact, it’s one of the faster-growing careers out there.
+In fact, it’s one of the fastest-growing careers out there.
 However, if you want to take advantage of that demand, you’ll need to complete training and become certified, which means you need to meet forklift certification requirements.
-What are they and how do you comply with them?
+What are they, and how do you comply with them?

-Employer-Provided or Third-Party Training
+Employer-provided or Third-Party Training

-You will encounter two types of forklift certification training out there in the world – employer-provided, and third-party training.
+You will encounter two types of forklift certification training out there in the world – employer-provided and third-party training.
 They can both offer you the certification that you need, but they’re not the same.